mattneub/Programming-iOS-Book-Examples/README.md

 * Illustrate new UIView/UIGestureRecognizer interaction.

+* Illustrate new rotation rules, including new structure of launch-into-rotation.

 New examples:

 * Further illustrate use of constraints (ch 14), esp. in company with animation (ch 17).

 * Show gesture recognizers in nib (ch 18).

+* Show new rotation/orientation rules (ch 19).

 Matt Neuburg